 Again, there are so many techniques and approaches, and I think the problem starts with nailing down what you actually are trying to do when painting a miniature.

-Best Shape and Size for a Miniature Paint Brush
+Best Brush Shape and Size for Painting Miniatures

 The best brush shape is a pointed round.
 This shape gives you the most surface bristle area to apply paint (using the sides of a brush, in a swishing or feathering motion), whilst the sharp tip provides for the precision to perform controlled line work required for applying details.